 Apple and blackberry crumble is a popular English dessert made with apples and blackberries and baked in a buttery crumble topping.
 Learn how to make this warm and cozy dessert.

 This is one of those recipes that my family has enjoyed for years.
 One of the most frequent crumbles you will see on an English pub menu is an apple and blackberry crumble or a rhubarb crumble.
+And in the springtime Eton Mess.
 They are both absolutely delish.

 Let's get to the recipe